 Has anyone considered searching for ETs in the infra-red, visible and/or ultraviolet end of the spectrum?
 Surprisingly not that many.

 Project Mania, a soviet SETI project conducted by Victorij Shvartsman, was aimed at searching for strange artificial pulses in the optical range which could be construed to an alien civilization.
 Shwartsman used Russia's six-metre optical telescope at Zelenchukskaya to do all his observations.
 However, in 1987, Shwartsman died, and the project was abandoned.
 (9)>

 Professor Michael Papagiannis of Boston University, USA, began a search for signs of possible extraterrestrial activity.
 Using the one-tonne 'super cool" satellite IRAS, he had hoped to detect unusual infra-red sources within our solar system that might be evidence for artificial bodies emitting heat signatures.
 The project, held at Infra-Red Processing and Analysis Center at Caltech, was in operation for only a short while until it suddenly had to stop.
 The reason, Papagiannis says, is a lack of sufficient funds.
 (10)

 Maybe we will never know.
-However, as Morrison pointed out, if an alien civilization really wanted to communicate with us, they would have made it easy for us to pick up their message in the radio wave region of the electromagnetic spectrum.
+However, as Morrison pointed out, if an alien civilization really wanted to communicate with us, they would have made it easy for us to pick up their message in the radio wave region of the electromagnetic spectrum by now.
 But it seems as if the aliens do not want to make it quite that easy for us.

 Or are the ETs being rude to us?
 If that is so, we can be sure scientists would be more than happy to hear a cosmic fart heading their way just to prove the existence of an alien civilization.